Choice-Architect/memory-locker/README.md

 ## Overview

 Memory Locker Action serves as the backend for the "Memory Locker" Custom GPT.
-It provides a secure interface for storing and retrieving personal notes, memories, and information using natural language.
-The system leverages a sophisticated pipeline involving entity extraction, hybrid date parsing, vector search, full-text search (FTS), Reciprocal Rank Fusion (RRF), and metadata-based re-ranking to ensure relevant and accurate memory recall.
+It provides a secure interface for storing and retrieving personal notes, memories, and reminders using natural language.
+The system involves: entity extraction, hybrid date parsing, vector search, full-text search (FTS), Reciprocal Rank Fusion (RRF), and metadata-based re-ranking to ensure relevant and accurate memory recall.

 ## Tech Stack